 What is back translation?
 This is something you might be wondering if you haven’t come across the term before.
 Boiled down to its core, a succinct definition is when you take a translation document that you have had some translate into a target language, and then using a different translator, translate it back into the original source language.
 Simple, right?
 But why ask for a it in the first place?

-Now that we’ve answered the question what is back translation, and given you a brief back translation definition, let’s look at why a translations service, or client, might want to perform this extra proofing step.
+Let’s look at why a translations service, or client, might want to perform this extra proofing step.

 Imagine you’re working with a Spanish translation agency on an important translation document for an informed consent form (ICF) for some sensitive medical or pharmaceutical trial taking place in a Spanish-speaking country or region.
 Any error, no matter how small (vocabulary, syntax, cultural misunderstandings) could lead to big legal problems down the line.
-Back translation is an extra level of proofing “insurance,” often looking at subjective aspects of a translation as well as technical, for those special types of documents an entire commercial endeavor may hinge upon.
+Back translation allows for an extra level of proofing “insurance,” often looking at subjective aspects of a translation as well as technical, for those special types of documents an entire commercial endeavor may hinge upon.

 This “reverse translation” procedure, while costly, offers clients an independent proof of a vital document that not only deals with the technical aspects of a given translation, but also delves into nuanced linguistic areas.

-This whitepaper presents applicable ten tips that will help you navigate through the requirements of your translation projects and deliver a quality product that minimizes back translation efforts or requirements.
+This whitepaper presents applicable ten tips that will help you navigate through the requirements of your time-sensitive translations and deliver a quality that your stakeholders will thank you for.
 Download it for free!